GoogleCloudPlatform/community/tutorials/cloud-iot-prometheus-monitoring/index.md

 topk(3, room_external_temp ...
 ```

-The topk function sorts and limits a result, this shows the three hottest places.
-Note that as the ranking evolves over
+The `topk` function sorts and limits a result.
+This example shows the three hottest places.
+Note that as the ranking evolves
-time, the graph is colored and the legend supports displaying past ranked places as well as the current hottest places.
+over time, the graph is colored and the legend supports displaying past ranked places as well as the current hottest places.

 **Longest Running Devices**